y-a-v-a/node-gd/README.md

 ## Installation

 ### Preconditions
 Have environment-specific build tools available.
-Next to that: to take full advantage of node-gd, best is to ensure you install the latest version of libgd2, which can be found at the (libgd github repository)[https://github.com/libgd/libgd/releases].
+Next to that: to take full advantage of node-gd, best is to ensure you install the latest version of libgd2, which can be found at the [libgd github repository](https://github.com/libgd/libgd/releases).

 ### On Debian/Ubuntu